 If your pharmacy works with patients who take multiple medications, you may find it beneficial to specialize in medication synchronization.
 From the patient’s perspective, medication synchronization simplifies the process of getting prescriptions and increases medication adherence.
 This is particularly important when considering that 50% of patients with long-term illness do not adhere to their medication.

-From the pharmacy’s perspective, medication synchronization can help to reduce the problem of adherence and improve patient outcomes.
+From the pharmacy’s perspective, medication synchronization can help to reduce the problem of adherence.
 It can also make workflow more efficient and reduce inventory turnover, saving you time and money.

 By taking the time to sit down with patients and discuss their specific questions and concerns, you can be an advocate for their health and offer better quality of care.
 Patients who receive personalized, comprehensive care are also more likely to return to your pharmacy — and to tell others about it, too.